CodeYourFuture/fundamentals-course/lesson-4.md

 Believe it or not, you've been learning the basics of programming, relevant to a whole range of coding jobs.
 We'll look at specific elements you've learned about and how they're relevant elsewhere.

+## Live coding

+We'll work as a group to solve some more Khan Academy/Processing.js challenges.
+The developer volunteers will talk about how they think about the problem while solving it and show the rest of the class.

 ## Other free resources

 We'll have a look at some of our favourite free resources - both online and in person - which can help you towards a career in programming and web development.